JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/build.rst

    -DFV3_FORECAST_MODEL_RUNDIR=/discover/nobackup/drholdaw/JediData/ModelRunDirs/geos-c24

-Building with ufs-weather-model is triggred with:
+Note that building with UFS is still in relatively early development; please consult FV3-JEDI developers for more details about this functionality.
+Building with ufs-weather-model is triggered
+with:

 .. code::